MultiW/imu-analysis/model/README.md

     TODO show example

+## Project
+The [notebooks](notebooks) show how the "steps labeling" model is built.
+The code in these notebooks can be run to build the model and analyze the models' performance.

+TODO: script to clean data and build model

+TODO: script to process data and predict model

 ## Training
 The data we have are:
 * Raw IMU data: time series data for acceleration, angular velocity, and magnetic force.